Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Vacant property inspections

-Where damage is crime-related, it should be reported to your insurers and the police.
+Where damage is due to crime, report it immediately to your insurers and the police.
 A vacant property inspection checklist template can be found in our unoccupied property guidance.

 Risk advice line